abrown/pocket-knife/README.md

 Example
 -------

-Because it is RESTful, it is simple enough to understand at a glance:
+Because it is RESTful, it is simple to understand at a glance:

 _pocket-knife_ links this ```http://example.com/api.php/thing/1``` (allowing
 GET, PUT, POST, DELETE actions) to this: